-The TODO tab lists each org file and the tasks, including ones without dates.
+The Tasks tab lists each org file and the items in that file.
+By default it shows tasks (that is an item with a state such as TODO), including ones without dates.
 A summary is shown of the number of tasks and how many are overdue.

-The same actions that are available on the Agenda tab are available on the TODO tab.
+The same actions on each item that are available on the Agenda tab are available on the Tasks tab.

 Files is split into two sections.
-At the top are your favorite files.
+At the top are your pinned files.
 Next are all the files in beorg.

 You can add a new file by tapping the add button on the navigation bar at the top of the screen.

 The Settings tab allows you to setup beorg.

 The most important section allows you to configure syncing your org files.
 You can sync files using either iCloud, Dropbox or WebDAV.

 Tasks in beorg can notify you to remind you to get them completed.
 Tasks with a date but no time will generate a notification at the same time everyday.
 Change “All day tasks start at” to the time you would like these notifications.
 Tasks with a time will generate there notification a certain number of minutes before the time set.
 Set “Timed task reminders” to how many minutes before the set time you would like these to fire.

 beorg can show events from your calendars alongside your Org mode tasks.
 In Settings you can choose which calendars are included in beorg.
 This is useful if you have duplicates, such as multiple holiday calendars.